 When we consider the size of the text—107 loose leaves + title page—the completion date also reinforces the argument that the text was begun in 1941.
 A text of this size is larger than all of Césaire’s combined output up to that date, from his first pamphlet pieces in Paris as a young man, to the 1939 edition of “Cahier d’un retour au pays natal,” to his contributions in Tropiques.16 Considering the enormous tax on his time that made him such a successful and dedicated teacher (Ngal 111-113) and his already substantial literary activity in Tropiques, we cannot but be astonished by this hitherto unknown work, which without a doubt, was Césaire’s most ambitious effort up until that point.

 a codicology of the typescript

 The first table (table a), lists the support materials used for the typescript.
-I recognize a total of five—or four depending on how you look at it—different types of paper in the 108 loose sheets of the Saint-Dié witness.
+I recognize a total of five different types of paper—four if you ignore size—in the 108 loose sheets of the Saint-Dié witness.
 I distinguish these under the heading

 durian.
 The most common type is